aasantos/npoptband/README.md

 using using C and CUDA, the first to a sequential implementation, whereas the second implements a sequential.
 The code needs to be compiled through the compiler nvcc, and the choice of sequential (CPU) or parallel (GPU) is made through an input in running the application.

-Example:
-- compile the code

-          nvcc main.cu -o vix

-- running the application
-   - iterative introduction of the inputs

-          ./vix

-   - inputs given when the application is deployed  <br />
-          - ngrid number of elements in hc and hp grid <br />
-          - hcmin lower value for hc <br />
-          - hcmax upper vallue for hc <br />
-          - hpmin lower valor for hp <br />
-          - hpmax upper value for hp <br />
-          - nx number of elements of the x grid <br />
-          - xmin lower value for x <br />
-          - xmax upper value for x <br />
-          - cpugpu a flag for sequential or parallel -- 0 for cpu; 1 for gpu <br />

-          example for cpu
-          ./vix 256 0.75 2.0 0.75 2.0 128 10.0 47.5 0
-          example for gpu
-          ./vix 256 0.75 2.0 0.75 2.0 128 10.0 47.5 1

 sp500

-The structure is in all identical to the vix, serves only to separate data sets.

-Example:
-- compile the code

-          nvcc main.cu -o sp500

-- running the application
-   - iterative introduction of the inputs

-          ./sp500

-   - inputs given when the application is deployed

-          example for cpu
-          ./sp500 256 0.25 1.25 0.25 1.25 128 24.0 28.0 0
-          example for gpu
-          ./sp500 256 0.25 1.25 0.25 1.25 128 24.0 28.0 1